davebm1/c-SparkFun-serLCD/README.md

 3. create and display custom characters.
 4. provide a subset of basic control commands (function declarations in serLCD.h).

 It is not a comprehensive port of the above repositories and connection is via i2c only.
-Displayed strings should be a maximum of 20 characters in length as overflow to the next line can be inconsistent.
+Displayed strings should be a maximum of 20 characters in length (for the 20x4 lcd) as overflow to the next line can be inconsistent.
+Control functions return 0 on success or a negative error number on failure.

 No fancy scrolling, I'm afraid!
 I found the various scrolling functions too unpredictable, even with the official python driver.